bentoml/BentoML/README.md

 pip package dependencies and local python code dependencies, and make sure all those are packaged and versioned with your code and model in one place.

-With the saved prediction service, a user can easily start a local API server hosting it:
+With the saved prediction service, user can start a local API server hosting it:
 ```bash
 bentoml serve MyPredictionService:latest
 ```

-And create a docker container image for this API model server with just one command:
+And create a docker container image for this API model server with one command:
 ```bash
 bentoml containerize my_prediction_service MyPredictionService:latest -t my_prediction_service